Cohen-Or/cohen-or.github.io/posts/csm.md

 [Or Cohen](/index.html)
 # Cross Sectional Momentum and Learning to Rank with LambdaMART
-In this post we will learn how algorithms that were originally developed to rank results from a search query can help us distinguish the winners and losers in our universe of investment assets.
+In this post we will learn how algorithms that were originally developed to rank results from a search query can help us distinguish the winners and losers in our investment selection.

 There's the old joke that when your taxi driver tells you to buy a stock, you know it's time to sell.
 It points out to the fact that the diffusion-of, and investors' response-to new information often lags significant price moves.
 This ripple effect in investors reaction leads to auto-correlation of assets' returns and the persistence of a trend, be it up or down.